 Terminal emulators usually have two buffers, one for input and one for output.
-Buffer is a fancy word for a temporary storage space for data (often text).
+A buffer is a temporary storage space for data (often text).
 You will often hear the word in context to programming in languages that involve manual memory management, where you must create buffers to store data, or in reference to text editors, where the text shown on screen is stored in a buffer.

 The Output Buffer

 The output buffer, also sometimes called a screen buffer, contains the text that is displayed in the terminal window.
 For example, in Figure 1, the output buffer of the terminal contains the following text,

 Microsoft Windows [Version 10.0.19041.867]\n (c) 2020 Microsoft Corporation.
 All rights reserved.\n \n C:\Users\doug>

 \n in a few places above.
 While this

 represent a single character.
 This is one of many similar characters, made

 up of a backslash followed by a letter, which are called escape sequences.